torgeir/boot-figwheel-example/readme.md

 # boot+figwheel example

 A boot+figwheel example, that hot reloads cljs and less.
+Client and server-side use of rum.

 ## prerequisits